 Exploring LGBTQ history at National Trust places

 Many of our places were home to, and shaped by, people who challenged conventional ideas of gender and sexuality.
-50 years after the partial decriminalisation of homosexuality, we’re exploring our LGBTQ (lesbian, gay, bisexual, trans, queer) heritage with a programme called Prejudice and Pride.
-We’ll be holding events, special exhibitions and much more.
+In 2017, 50 years after the partial decriminalisation of homosexuality, we explored our LGBTQ (lesbian, gay, bisexual, trans, queer) heritage with a programme called Prejudice and Pride.

-You’ll be able to discover hidden histories of love and relationships at our places, explore stories of persecution and learn about the expressions of personal identity that shocked and challenged societal norms.
+Visitors in 2017 were able to discover hidden histories of love and relationships at our places, exploring the stories of persecution and the expressions of personal identity that shocked and challenged societal norms.

-We’ll be working with artists to create new exhibitions and installations to bring these stories to life and uncovering previously untold stories with help from academic experts.
+We worked with artists to create new exhibitions and installations to bring these stories to life and uncovered previously untold stories with help from academic experts.

-We’ll also be taking part in community celebrations including Pride festivals around the country and Heritage Open Days to build an understanding of LGBTQ histories in local communities.
+We particpated in community celebrations including Pride festivals around the country and Heritage Open Days in order to build an understanding of LGBTQ histories in local communities.

 LGBTQ history at our places

-We look after special places, for ever, for everyone.
+We look after special places, for everyone for ever.
 LGBTQ heritage plays an important part in the history of the nation and a vital role in unlocking the histories of some of our places.

 What does LGBTQ mean?